 After a stroke you need accurate and trustworthy information.
 That's why we ask stroke survivors and their families, as well as medical experts, to help us when we put our information together.
+Find out how you can help us improve.

 All of our health and social care information is accredited by the Information Standard*, a quality mark to reassure you that all our health and social care information is high quality and based on proper evidence.